Meet Our Dance & Pilates Instructors

 Paige teaches kids dance at Central Studio Academy in St. Louis

-LAURA DUNLOP is a certified Pilates teacher, based at our Clayton studio.
+Laura Dunlop is a certified Pilates teacher, based at our Clayton studio.
 Try Jump Board or Pilates Equip 2 for a more challenging class!

-A native of South Carolina, ROBERT POE has enjoyed a professional dancing career of 18 years.
+A native of South Carolina, Robert Poe has enjoyed a professional dancing career of 18 years.
 He has performed with classical and contemporary dance companies across the Southeast and Midwest.
 Since coming to Saint Louis in 2011, he has been a founding member of The Big Muddy Dance Company, dancer with the St. Louis Ballet, and performer with Opera Theater St. Louis and The Winter Opera.
 In February 2019, Robert became co-founder and co-director of Ballet 314 - a ballet company focused on celebrating local talent in Saint Louis.
 Through this organization, he has re-written the classic story of The Nutcracker to highlight Saint Louis' history in his co-authored children's book, The Nutcracker and the 1904 World's Fair, which has become its own production.
 He has also choreographed his first full-length ballet, Ragtime the American Experience, inspired by E. L. Doctoro's novel.
 Robert teaches varying dance styles and choreographs for multiple studios, universities, and dance companies in the Saint Louis area, including Central Studio.

 Interview with Robert